bruno-gabrich/pytorch-training-assingment/README.md

    Then go to:
    [http://localhost:8890](http://localhost:8890)
    The notebook `ModelTraining_Exercise.ipynb` will open automatically.
-If not check the file tree on the left section of your monitor.
+If not, check the file tree on the left section of your monitor.

 ### Good Luck!